Agile Modeling Home Page

 One of the misconceptions about agile software development is that we don't write documentation.
 Nothing could be further from the truth.
 Agilists write high-value, effective documentation, and yes, in practice that proves to be a lot less documentation than what traditionalists write.
 We achieve this by following these rules:

 • Create documents with a clear audience.
-Agile modelers model/document with a purpose: they know who the documentation is being created for, what they will do with it, and what they require of it.
+Disciplined agilists model/document with a purpose: they know who the documentation is being created for, what they will do with it, and what they require of it.
 Without this knowledge you cannot accurately predict what is actually needed, and will therefore be motivated to over document.
 For example, many traditional development teams will produce comprehensive system documentation which is provided to the team maintaining the system.
-However, in practice, many maintenance programmers don't trust the documentation and often skim it to get an idea of where a problem might be, then they dive into the code to fix the problem (or add the new feature, as the case may be).
-When you observe maintenance programmers in practice, they don't need, nor want, the majority of the documentation provided to them.
+However, in practice, many maintenance programmers don’t trust the documentation and often skim it to get an idea of where a problem might be, then they dive into the code to fix the problem (or add the new feature, as the case may be).
+When you observe maintenance programmers in practice, they don’t need, nor want, the majority of the documentation provided to them.
 When given the choice, my experience is that most maintenance programmers that I know prefer concise, well written system overview documentation (perhaps just a few diagrams and a summary of key decisions), a full regression test suite, and high-quality source code.
 So why not provide it to them?

 • Work with the true audience to identify their actual needs.
 The easiest way to know what someone wants from a document is to involve them in it's creation, which is why Agile Modeling includes the model with others practice.